Seedhead development on a Meyer zoysiagrass fairway in spring can cause dark purple coloration. Photos by Aaron Patton

 Sample zoysiagrass periodically in autumn and spring to determine seedhead initiation and correlate development with environmental conditions

 Meyer zoysiagrass plugs were sampled from untreated turf weekly from Sept.
 11 through Oct.
 23, 2019, at the Rocky Ford Turfgrass Research Center in Manhattan, Kan.
 At least five shoots were dissected from each plug and observed under a dissecting scope to observe changes in morphology related to seedhead initiation.
 No particular morphological structures related to seedhead development were observed.
 Sampling will begin again in early spring 2020.

 Unmowed seedheads of Meyer zoysiagrass have a distinctive dark purple color.

-Seedhead suppression in May on plots treated with Proxy (active ingredient ethephon) at 5 fluid ounces/1,000 square feet during the previous autumn in Indiana.
+Seedhead suppression in May on plots in Indiana treated with Proxy (active ingredient ethephon) at 5 fluid ounces/1,000 square feet during the previous autumn.

 Determine the optimal window for effective Proxy applications for Meyer zoysiagrass and Innovation zoysiagrass seedhead suppression